gattigaga/quorts/README.md

 ## Installing

 1. Download [here](https://github.com/gattigaga/quorts/releases/tag/1.0.0) (Sorry, I can't pay Chrome Web Store submission fee).
+2. Open Extensions page in Google Chrome Browser.
-2. Drag and drop to your Google Chrome browser.
+3. Drag and drop to it.

 ## How to Use